cardano-foundation/developer-portal/docs/integrate-cardano/creating-wallet-faucet.md

 }
 ```

 So now that we have `test_cf_2` wallet address `addr_test1qzyfnjk3zmgzmvnnvnpeguv6se2ptjj3w3uuh30llqe5xdtzdduxxvke8rekwukyn0qt9g5pahasrnrdmv7nr86x537qxdgza0`.
-We can now use it to send some `tADA` to it from `test_cf_1` wallet like so:
+We can now use it to send some `tAda` to it from `test_cf_1` wallet like so:

 ```bash
 curl --request POST \